 Alternative hair loss solution

-Male pattern hair loss treatment typically comprises two clinically-proven, MHRA and FDA-approved medications.
+Male pattern hair loss treatment typically comprises one or both of the two clinically-proven, MHRA-licensed and FDA-approved medications.

 The first is a once-a-day tablet named finasteride 1mg which helps to inhibit production of the testosterone by-product, DHT.
 This is what ultimately causes thinning hair or a receding hairline in men with male pattern baldness, as the follicles located around the top of the scalp and hairline inherit a genetic sensitivity to it.
 As the hormone DHT, which is largely useless after puberty, latches on to the genetically sensitive follicles, it gradually weakens them, resulting in increasingly thin hair, and can cause – if left unchecked – eventual baldness.

-Alongside this oral option is a topical solution which can be applied to the scalp where necessary to promote hair regrowth.
-Hair loss experts at Belgravia’s two clinics have found that using recommended formulations of high strength minoxidil can be an especially effective two-pronged approach, especially in cases of stubborn hairloss such as a receding hairline or a thinning crown.
+Alongside this oral option is a topical solution which can be applied to the scalp where necessary to promote hair growth, named high strength minoxidil.
+This is available in a number of different formulations and can be used on its own or as part of a two-pronged approach for treating pattern hairloss such as a receding hairline or a thinning crown.

-These pharmaceutical elements can be further enhanced by the use of appropriate complementary hair growth boosters, such as the LaserComb and also Hair Vitalics premium food supplements for healthy hair growth.
+These pharmaceutical elements can be further supplemented by the use of appropriate hair growth supporting products, such as the LaserComb and also Hair Vitalics premium food supplements.

-Hair Vitalics for Men has been exclusively developed by The Belgravia Centre using a unique formulation which blends key vitamins, minerals, amino acids and botanical extracts known to promote hair health.
-But it does not just provide nutritional support; this highly-targeted supplement also features saw palmetto, a botanical which has been shown to reduce levels of DHT in the bloodstream.
+Hair Vitalics for Men has been exclusively developed by The Belgravia Centre using a unique formulation which blends key vitamins, minerals, amino acids and botanical extracts known to promote hair health, from saw palmetto to biotin, zinc and selenium for the maintenance of normal healthy hair growth.

 Preventing baldness is a concern of many men who don’t want to go down the same route as Jenkins, and when this is an important consideration men are advised to intervene at the first signs of hair loss, as the sooner treatment begins, the better the prognosis.